webplatform/docs/guides/advanced_selectors_guide/index.md

 === Link and user action pseudo-classes ===

-The most common pseudo-classes you’ll come across is those used to style link states (you'll see these in full usage in [Styling lists and links]):
+The most common pseudo-classes you will come across are those used to style link states (they are described in full usage in [http://docs.webplatform.org/wiki/Styling_lists_and_links Styling lists and links]):

-* <code>:link</code> — the normal, default state of links, just as you first found them.
+* <code>:link</code> — the normal, default state of links, as displayed when the page first loads in a browser.
 * <code>:visited</code> — selects links that you have already visited in the browser you are currently using.
-* <code>:focus</code> — selects links that currently have the keyboard cursor within them.
+* <code>:focus</code> — selects links that currently have the text indicator (location of cursor) within them.
-* <code>:hover</code> — selects links that are currently being hovered over by the mouse pointer.
+* <code>:hover</code> — selects links that the cursor is currently hovering over.
-* <code>:active</code> — selects links that are currently being clicked on.
+* <code>:active</code> — selects links that are currently being clicked.

-Note that the last three of these (these are the "user action pseudo-classes" — the first two are the link pseudo-classes) can be used the style states of pretty much any element it would make sense to use them on in a user interface.
-For example, you might want a form input to adopt a different style when it is tabbed into, or you might want an information box to appear only when a certain part of the screen is moused over.
+Note that the last three of these (called "user action pseudo-classes" — the first two are the link pseudo-classes) can be used to style the states of any element.
+They are often used on a user interface.
+For example, you can set a different style of a form input field when it is tabbed into, or you might want an information box to appear only when the cursor hovers over a certain part of the screen.

-Let's look at some examples.
-The following CSS rules make it so that by default, links are blue (the default in most browsers anyway).
+Check out the following examples.
+The CSS rules below apply a style that by default, links are blue (which is the default style in most browsers anyway).
 When hovered over, the default link underline disappears.
-We want the same effect when the link is focused via the keyboard, so we duplicate the <code>:hover </code> rule with <code>:focus </code> .
+To achieve the same effect when the link is focused via the keyboard, the <code>:hover </code> rule is duplicated with the <code>:focus </code> selector.
 When a link has already been visited, it turns grey.
-Finally, when a link is active, it is bolded, as an extra clue that something significant is happening.
+Finally, when a link is active, it is bold, as an extra clue that something significant is happening.

 <syntaxhighlight lang="css">a:link {